 In the first four years of the eight year cycle, Alameda issued building permits for 620 housing units.
-During the next and final four years of the 8-year cycle, Alameda hopes to be able to issue building permits for 1,113 units from the following projects, which would result in a total of 1,733 building permits for the 8 year period:
+During the next and final four years of the 8-year cycle, Alameda hopes to be able to issue enough building permits to exceed the City's 8-year goal of 1,723 building permits.
+The projects that are expected to receive building permits in the next 4 years include:

-- > Del Monte: 350 multifamily units, including 24 deed restricted moderate units; - Alameda Point Site A: 62 for-sale townhome units on Block 6; 60 for-sale townhome units on Block 7; 62 deed restricted affordable very low and low income multifamily rental units at Block 8; 200 multifamily rental units at Block 9, and 200 multifamily units at Block 11; - > 1435 Webster Street: 9 multifamily units, including two affordable units; - Rosefield Village: 80 deed restricted very low and low income units; - Alameda Marina Phase 1: 200 multifamily units, including approximately 30 affordable units; and - McKay Avenue Wellness Center: 90 assisted living units for extremely low income households.
+- Del Monte: 350 multifamily units, including 24 deed restricted moderate units; - Alameda Point Site A: 62 for-sale townhome units on Block 6; 60 for-sale townhome units on Block 7; 130 deed restricted affordable very low and low income multifamily rental units at Block 8; 200 multifamily rental units at Block 9, and 200 multifamily units at Block 11; - ➤ 1435 Webster Street: 9 multifamily units, including two affordable units; - Rosefield Village: 80 deed restricted very low and low income units; - Alameda Marina Phase 1: 400 multifamily units, including approximately 30 affordable units; and - McKay Avenue Wellness Center: 90 assisted living units for extremely low income households.

-If these building permits are issued, Alameda will have met it RHNA goal for 1,723 units over the 8 year period.
+If these building permits are issued, Alameda will have met its RHNA goal for 1,723 units over the 8 year period.
 However, high land and construction costs makes it financially infeasible to require that 50% of the units in each project be deed restricted for affordable housing.
 (See the Inclusionary Housing Program analysis in next section for more information.)
 Therefore, Alameda will not meet the RHNA goals for deed restricted affordable housing.